 Williamsport is a medium-sized city located in the state of Pennsylvania.
 With a population of 29,201 people and 13 constituent neighborhoods, Williamsport is the 24th largest community in Pennsylvania.
-Williamsport has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Williamsport was built prior to World War II, making it one of the older and more historic cities in the country.

-Unlike some cities, Williamsport isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Williamsport are a mix of both white- and blue-collar jobs.
+Williamsport is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Williamsport is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Williamsport who work in office and administrative support (14.40%), sales jobs (9.11%), and food service (7.98%).
+There are especially a lot of people living in Williamsport who work in office and administrative support (14.37%), sales jobs (9.54%), and teaching (7.42%).

-In addition, Williamsport is a college town.
-There are a lot of students in Williamsport attending college, and as a result Williamsport provides a number of services, amenities and opportunities geared to the needs and activities of students.
+Williamsport is also a college town, where lots of students live while attending area colleges.
+Because of the high percentage of people living in Williamsport enrolled in college, Williamsport has a number of services, amenities and opportunities geared towards the needs and activities of students.

 Williamsport is a very ethnically-diverse city.
 The people who call Williamsport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Williamsport residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Williamsport include Irish, Italian, English, and Polish.